Coronavirus – Advice for governing bodies

 If the RSL is unable to update its constitution at its next AGM

-We know that you may be concerned that you may be unable to update your constitution at your AGM this year due to the impact of Coronavirus.
-We have been asked about delaying updates to constitutions until AGMs in 2021.
+We know that you may be concerned that you may be unable to update your constitution at your AGM due to the impact of Coronavirus.

 Clearly your focus during the Coronavirus pandemic is on continuing to deliver services in these very challenging circumstances and this may impact on your capacity and ability to update your constitution to comply with the new Regulatory Framework.
-We recognise that it may not be possible for you to update your constitution at this year’s AGM, please be assured that our regulatory response will take account of the difficulties and issues that arise from the pandemic.
-Please let us know if you are unable to do so and when you think you will be able to make the necessary changes to your constitution.
+Please let us know if you are unable to update your constitution and when you think you will be able to make the necessary changes to your constitution.
+Please be assured that our regulatory response will take account of the difficulties and issues that arise from the pandemic.

 AGMs and SGMs

-We know you may be concerned that you might not be able to hold your AGM on time this year because of the impact of Coronavirus and the restrictions on public gatherings.
+We know you may be concerned that you might not be able to hold your AGM on time because of the impact of Coronavirus and the restrictions on public gatherings.

 Your constitution should set out the arrangements for your AGM including when and how it should be held.

-The Model Rules require an AGM to be held within 6 months of the year end and require a ‘physical’ AGM to be held.
-They would not normally allow RSLs to hold a virtual meeting using remote technology.
-RSLs who have adopted the Model Rules have been concerned they may not be able to hold their AGM while the restrictions on public gatherings remain in place.
+The SFHA has developed an optional amendment in the new model rules to allow virtual AGMs and SGMs.
+Earlier versions of the Model Rules require an AGM to be held within 6 months of the year end and require a ‘physical’ AGM to be held, they would not normally allow RSLs to hold a virtual meeting using remote technology.
+RSLs who have not adopted the optional amendment in the Model Rules allowing virtual general meetings have been concerned they may not be able to hold their AGM while the restrictions on public gatherings remain in place.

 Changes introduced by the Corporate Insolvency and Governance Act 2020 (the 2020 Act) allow Companies and Registered Societies to hold meetings of members virtually regardless of whether their constitution allows it.
 These provisions apply to both AGMs and SGMs.

-The 2020 Act allows RSLs that are Companies and Registered Societies to conduct meetings of members by electronic or other means.
+The provisions of the 2020 Act allow RSLs that are Companies and Registered Societies to conduct meetings of members by electronic or other means.
 Any constitutional requirements to hold a meeting in person or in a location are superseded by the terms of the 2020 Act.

-The 2020 Act does not set out that meetings should be held in a certain way but gives RSLs the flexibility to hold meetings virtually should they choose to do so.
+The 2020 Act does not set out that meetings should be held in a certain way and allows RSLs the flexibility to hold meetings virtually should they choose to do so.

 If you decide to hold your AGM or SGM virtually using remote technology, there are a number of practical considerations to take into account including: